 Employees fill out a Form W-4, which allows the employer to calculate the amount of money to deduct from employee paychecks.
 The employer then sends these funds to the relevant state department—which are separate from federal withholding tax.

-- States With No State Withholding Tax: Alaska, Florida, Nevada, New Hampshire, Nevada, South Dakota, Tennessee, Texas, Washington, Wyoming
+- States With No State Withholding Tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming

 Unemployment Insurance (UI) Tax